usedlobster/Collaboration-and-Competition/README.md

 The world is  provided as a virtual environment using Unity Machine Learning Agents ( https://github.com/Unity-Technologies/ml-agents).

-The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
+The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket, stacked over 3 observations given a total of 24 inputs.
 Each agent receives its own, local observation.

-Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.
+Two action variables are available, corresponding to movement toward (or away from) the net, and jumping.
+These actions are in the [-1,+1] interval.

-If an agent hits the ball over the net, it receives a reward of +0.1.
+The score is calculated as follows, if an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.

 The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 Specifically,